 In an effort to do something different this year for our oldest daughter, I decided to put together 12 months of creative date ideas for couples.
 She will be getting married in August and I want to given them as much advice as I can along the way.
 Not to in an “in their face” kind of way though.

-Date Ideas for Couples
+Monthly Date Ideas

 Plus, each letter inside begins with a scripture that helps to bring the entire unique date idea together.
 They loved it and I am simply praying they are able to walk away with a better start to their marriage than Colby and I had with all of these fun things to do on a date.

 With this in mind, I sent them Rock Climbing.
 The rope is significant in bringing this verse to life.
-A Groupon for Rock Climbing and a gift card to Subway completed this simple date idea.
+A Groupon for Rock Climbing and a gift card to Subway completed this simple couple date idea.

 Ice Cream Date

 Instead of picking out their own ice cream, they will choose for the other.
 They will then discuss why they chose the flavor they did and work on being “humble and gentle” (Ephesians 4:2) no matter how they feel about the treat they were given.

 Date at the Theater

 Let me explain, “The theater can be a magical experience.
 The drama being played out live in front of you is captivating.
 Much different than that of a movie.
 The action is more intense and the people are real.
 Now imagine yourself from the outside looking in.
 How much drama do you bring to your marriage?”
 Yep.

 Perhaps a couples massage?
 The most important thing I could think to teach them in their wedding month was this, “And now these three remain: faith, hope and love.
 But the greatest of these is love.”
 (1 Corinthians 13:13) Love deeply.
 Love passionately.
 Love boldly.

 Each month with its own envelope that includes a letter full of my thoughts.
 Not too pushy.
 Just filled with marriage advice that Colby and I have learned along the way.